noeg18/My-Projects/README.md

     }
 ```

-I wrote the below function in order to traverse through the tree deleting all children after recieving a 'DELETE' command
+I wrote the below function in order to traverse through the tree deleting all children after receiving a 'DELETE' command
 ```
     public void deleteAllChildren(DBTreeNode root){
         if(root == null){